-Reading the memory arrays is handled using the LD/LPM(1) instructions.
+Reading the memory arrays is handled using the LD/LPM() instructions.

-The erase of the whole Flash (CHER) or the EEPROM (EECHER) is started by writing commands to the NVMCTRL.CTRLA register.
-The other write/erase operations are just enabled by writing commands to the NVMCTRL.CTRLA register and must be followed by writes using ST/SPM(1) instructions to the memory arrays.

-1. LPM/SPM cannot be used for EEPROM.
+Erasing the entire Flash (CHER) or EEPROM (EECHER) is started by writing commands to the Control A (CTRLA) register.
+The other write/erase operations are only enabled by writing commands to the CTRLA register and must be followed by writes using ST/SPM() instructions to the memory arrays.
+Note: LPM/SPM cannot be used for EEPROM.